1. Home

 Factors To Consider When Going Solar

-A solar panel system for your home could increase your home value, decrease your monthly energy bills, and help defeat global warming.
+A solar panel system for your home could increase your home value, decrease your monthly energy bills, and help address global warming.
 But before you embark on a solar panel purchase and installation, there are several factors you can consider to evaluate your total return on investment:

 Your location